 Exploring and acting as other characters encourages children to consider the emotions of the other person they are portraying.
 This immersion and discovery of someone new will present to them the challenges and successes of the character.
 Through this, they will better understand their own emotions, as well as other people’s.
 Empathy can be difficult to teach, but through performing arts, your child will be encouraged to understand and share the feelings of others.

 In performing arts, almost all ideas are considered.
 This inclusion creates a unique sense of community amongst pupils.
 Strong relationships are built as peers develop an understanding of each other and learn to work together.
-The co-operation required results in members feeling included and accepted and it’s this safe and comfortable environment that allows children to flourish.
+The cooperation required results in members feeling included and accepted in a safe and comfortable environment that allows children to flourish.

 The sense of community isn’t limited to children, either.
-As school plays and musical events are put on throughout the term, parents and other close relatives are often invited to enjoy the hard work of the children.
-These shows are the chance for the children to feel connected to the wider community of their school, as well as enjoying the opportunity to show their loved ones their recent efforts.
+As school plays and musical events are put on throughout the term, parents and other close relatives can enjoy the hard work of the children.
+These shows are the chance for the children to feel connected to the broader community of their school, as well as enjoy the opportunity to show their loved ones their recent efforts.

-Here at St Peter’s Prep, a private school in Devon, we value the importance of performing arts, which is why it is an important part of the curriculum.
-We have several ensembles, from wind band and flute group to choirs and a clarinet trio.
-As well as frequent concerts, we also hold performances and assemblies, where your child can take to the stage!
+We value the importance of performing arts, which is why it is an essential part of our teaching.
+At our private school, we offer several ensembles, wind bands, flute groups, choirs, and a clarinet trio, as well as frequent concerts.
+We also hold performances and assemblies where your child can take to the stage!